3 Simple Steps to Control Anger and Frustration with Others

 Learn how to manage situations when other people won't play by your rules.

-We tend to surround ourselves with other people who have similar rule books because it is more comfortable to be around others who view the world in a similar way, and it reinforces our beliefs that our own set of rules are correct.
+We tend to surround ourselves with other people who have similar rulebooks because it is more comfortable to be around others who view the world in a similar way, and it reinforces our beliefs that our own set of rules is correct.
 For example, in general, Democrats like to spend time with other Democrats and Republicans like to spend time with other Republicans.
 When the rules we personally play by differ considerably from the people around us it can be very uncomfortable.

 Our rulebooks are so much a part of who we are and how we live our life that we aren’t aware that we are using it to guide our view of the world, our decisions and how we process events and circumstances in our life, until we encounter a situation where someone isn’t playing by our rules and behaving the way we think they should.
 If you are trying to play baseball with someone who is playing by the rules of soccer, you are likely to end up frustrated very quickly.